A Partisia Smart Contract utilizes three distinct binary formats, which are described in detail below.

 \]

 The argument binary format depends on the type of the argument.
-The argument types for each action is defined by the contract, and can be read from the ABI format.
+The argument types for each action is defined by the

 \[